COMPILATION OF STATUTORY FINANCIAL STATEMENTS (LLP – MICRO ENTITY)

 • preparing details of the annual stocktaking suitably priced and extended.

-2.1 As the LLP is totally exempt from audit, we have no statutory responsibilities to the LLP at all.
+2.1 As the limited liability partnership is totally exempt from audit, we have no statutory responsibilities to the limited liability partnership at all.
 Our only responsibilities arise from those specifically agreed upon between us in respect of other professional services.

-2.2 You have asked us to help you prepare the financial statements in accordance with the requirements of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008) as applicable to a micro-entity.
-We will compile the annual financial statements for your approval based on the accounting records maintained by you and the information and explanations given to us by you.
-As you have advised us that the LLP qualifies as a micro-entity and that you wish to take advantage of the provisions in Companies Act 2006 applicable to micro-entities (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), these financial statements will comprise only micro-entity minimum accounting requirements unless you specifically request that an item of information additional to the minimum requirements is included.
+2.2 You have asked us to help you compile the statutory financial statements in accordance with the requirements of the Companies Act 2006 (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), and where applicable, for preparing financial statements for filing with the Registrar of Companies.
+We will compile the annual financial statements for your approval based on the accounting records maintained by you and the information and explanations given to us by you and in accordance with FRS 105.
+As you have advised us that the Limited Liability Partnership qualifies as a micro-entity and that you wish to take advantage of the provisions in Companies Act 2006 applicable to micro-entities (as applied by The Limited Liability Partnerships (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008), these financial statements will comprise only micro-entity minimum accounting requirements unless you specifically request that an item of information additional to the minimum requirements is included.
 Where such a request is made, you are reminded that regard must be had to any provision of an accounting standard which relates to that item.

 2.3 We shall plan our work on the basis that no report on the financial statements is required by statute or regulation for the year, unless you inform us in writing to the contrary.
 In carrying out our engagement we will make enquiries of management and undertake any procedures that we judge appropriate but are under no obligation to perform procedures that may be required for assurance engagements such as audits or reviews.

-2.4 You have advised us that the LLP is exempt from an audit of the financial statements.
+2.4 You have advised us that the limited liability partnership is exempt from an audit of the financial statements.
 We will not check whether this is the case.
-However, should our work indicate that the LLP is not entitled to the exemption, we will inform you of this.
+However, should our work indicate that the limited liability partnership is not entitled to the exemption, we will inform you of this.

 2.5 Our work will not be an audit of the financial statements in accordance with the International Standards on Auditing (UK).
 Consequently, our work will not provide any assurance that the accounting records or the financial statements are free from material misstatement, whether caused by fraud, other irregularities or error and cannot be relied on to identify weaknesses in internal controls.